Gruppo Sportivo: What Else Can I Do? & Posthumourly

-The 2022 Gruppo Sportivo Spotify Tour, Rock City & Strange Brew
+The 2022-2024: The Spotify Tours, Rock City & Back To Nature

 In July 2021 the band announced the Spotify Tour 2022.
 During the tour, Gruppo Sportivo played their 25 most streamed songs in reverse order.
 The tour started on March 18, 2022 in Almere.

 The band also shared photos from the studio together with producer Robert Jan Stips, who also produced Ten Mistakes, Back To 78 and Pop!
 Goes The Brain amongst others.
 Together they were working on a single called Rock City, which was released on September 9, 2022.

 On March 8, 2023, Gruppo Sportivo released a new version of the song Strange Brew as a single to celebrate the start of their 2023 Spotify Tour Refreshed, along with Rock Citys Serious Remix on the occasion of the cinema premiere of the documentary Rock City: The Life We Live.
 “Our songs are now often discovered via Spotify,” says singer and songwriter Hans Vandenburg.
 “I used to discover new music through the radio.
 Now I do that mainly through Spotify.
 That is precisely why we like to celebrate the start of The Spotify 2023 Tour with a song about the radio.
 An ode actually, because that's what Strange Brew is”.

+During the Spotify Tour Refreshed 2023, the band was accompanied by Wouter Kiers on saxophone as a special guest.
+Venues the band hadn't played for a long time - including 't Paard in The Hague, Paradiso in Amsterdam and Luxor Live in Arnhem - were packed.

+On August 17 2023 Hans Vandenburg released a "Happy Birthday Mix" of his 2008 song "The Pineapple Shake", which was previously only available on Here Funny Album Title, the companion album to Bindervoet and Henkes' biography Het Geheim van Succes about Vandenburg.

+On October 13, a week before the wrap-up of The Spotify Tour Refreshed in a sold-out TivoliVredenburg in Utrecht, the song P.S.
+I Love You was released, with second track Smartphone Surf, an instrumental re-make of the lockdown single Smartphonesong.